jerryscript-project/iotjs/docs/help/Getting-Started.md

 * output-file: a file name where the driver leaves output.
 * skip-module: a module list to skip test of specific modules.
 * output-coverage: a flag that indicates wether coverage data should be written to disk
+* experimental: a flag that indicates if tests for experimental are needed

 ##### Options example